MelchiorObame/Reseau-de-neurones-HTR/README.md

 The second plot (right) shows how the probability of the ground-truth text changes when the text is shifted to the right.
 As can be seen, the model is not translation invariant, as all training images from IAM are left-aligned.
 Adding data augmentation which uses random text-alignments can improve the translation invariance of the model.
-More information can be found in [this article](https://towardsdatascience.com/6c04864b8a98).
+More information can be found in [this article] (https://towardsdatascience.com/6c04864b8a98).

 ![analyze](./doc/analyze.png)